MatiasVL/switchfully-version-control-git/20-programming-advanced-java/30-generics/10-generic-classes/src/main/java/codelab01/README.md

 Seriously...
 What's in the box?

-## Refacotor the Box to a more generic variant
+## Refactor the Box to a more generic variant

 1. Run `BoxRunner`
     - Understand why it fails by inspecting the `BoxRunner` and `Box` class